Hubs & Displays

 Unmatched flexibility, local control, massive community.
 Your data never leaves your home.

-🟢 Local processing ☁️ Cloud: Optional 🏢 HQ: US (Nabu Casa Inc.)
+🟢 Local Processing ☁️ Cloud: Optional 🏢 HQ: US (Nabu Casa Inc.)

 Data & Privacy: Fully open-source.
 All processing local by default.
 Optional Nabu Casa cloud subscription ($9.50 AUD/mo) for remote access and voice assistants — but entirely optional.
 No data collection.
 Regular security audits by community.
 CVEs addressed promptly via public disclosure.